alex-toy/darties/README.md

 ## 4. Scaling scenarios :

-- **Data was increased by 100x** : if the data were to be significantly increase in size
+- **Data was increased by 100x** : if the data were to be significantly increase in size, such that it would take too much time/memory to load the data and cause the program to break, we would use S3 partitions to solve the problem.
+So far, the data is partitioned, as explained above, by family product, then by year.
+We could then partition by month, or even by week, or even by day if need be.

 - **pipelines would be run on a daily basis by 7 am every day** : if the data were to be significantly increase in size